AF200/mini_freno/README.md

 **Figure 4** - Commands connected by pipes and error handling.

 Although the error management is based on bash, the actual error codes sometimes differ.
-For non existing folders bash uses the error code 1 and here it is -1 (see Fig. 5).
+For non existing folders bash uses the error code 1 and mini_freno returns -1 (see Fig. 5).

 ![Screenshot error number](mini_error_numbers.png)

 **Figure 5** - Error code "-1" differs to bash's "1".

  For a final comparison and check every command has to be typed twice, once in a bash terminal and in mini_freno.
 And the output has to be compared.
 In oder to mitigate the work load [tjensen](https://github.com/tjensen42/42-minishell) has written a tester which includes a way to send a list of commands directly to each shell.
 The different error code output of mini_freno makes a comparison to bash complicated.
 Furthermore are some tests including a tab not possible on every machine.
 Sometimes it triggers the auto-complete function and is not converted correctly.
-That means some tests still have to be typed and compared by hand, but not as many.
-For development and to make sure one fix does not break other functionalities this tester was highly appreciated.
+That means some tests still have to be typed and compared by hand, but only a few.
+During development and to make sure one fix does not break other functionalities this tester was highly appreciated.
 A part of the tester's output is shown in Fig. 6.
-Due to the tab-handling and error return codes some false negative tests remain.
+Due to the tab-handling and returned error-codes some false negative test cases remain.

  ![Screenshot tester](mini_tester.png)

 **Figure 6** - Output from the tester.
-Bash's behavior is compared to mini_freno in the categories standard and error output, exit code If there have not been any leaks "OK" is printed.
+Bash's behavior is compared to mini_freno in the categories standard and error output, exit code.
+If there have not been any leaks "OK" is printed.